lizmat/raku-all-modules/github/p6-pdf/PDF-API6/README.md

 Synopsis: `my PDF::Content::XObject[Image] @images = $gfx.images: :inline;`

-This method returns image objects for a given page, or other graphical element:
+This method extracts image objects for a given page, or other graphical element:

 The `:inline` flag will check for any image objects in the graphical content stream.